UGAWG/ugawg.github.io/index.md

 Grid adaptation tools are applied to these benchmarks and the resulting grids are available in repositories via [Git Large File Storage](https://git-lfs.github.com/).
-This collection of grids defines an expected performance and enables verification by comparisons.

 # References
 - Unstructured Grid Adaptation and Solver Technology for Turbulent Flows, *to appear AIAA SciTech 2016*